AdobeDocs/campaign-classic.en/help/production/using/workflow-execution.md

 # Workflow execution{#workflow-execution}

-Workflow execution cycle and best practices are presented in [this section](../../workflow/using/executing-a-workflow.md).
+Workflow execution cycle is presented in [this section](../../workflow/using/executing-a-workflow.md).
+For more on best practices when using workflows, refer to [this section](../../workflow/using/workflow-best-practices.md)

 ## Start as soon as possible in campaigns {#start-as-soon-as-possible-in-campaigns}